KennyVaneetvelde/mcp-forge/README.md

 MCP-Forge includes a universal demo client (`demo_mcp_client.py`) that can test any MCP server:

 ### Features
-- Test both stdio and HTTP transports
+- Test stdio, HTTP, and SSE transports
 - Automatic discovery of tools, resources, and prompts
 - Interactive and automated testing modes
 - Comprehensive test suite with examples